yncu-2210e25fb88d03f829aba602d59e6132d2/yncu-takehome-app/README.md

 You can get started by reviewing the content below.

+## 1.1.
+More Info

+The purpose of this is to evaluate:
+1. Your comfortibility with the stack we typically use.
+2. Your comfortibility with working in a team to collaboratively develop an application.
+3. Your comfortibility with building larger applications.
+4. Understanding how you approach a problem -- from design to deployment.
+5. Understanding how you approach learning new technologies.

+With that being said, If you don't already have experience with the stack provided, THAT IS OKAY!

+Try your best, explain your thoughts/ideas, leverage diagraming tools to better emphasize what you're trying to accomplish, etc.

 # 2. Application

 So what will you actually be building?
 And with which technologies/stack?